Belle (2013 film): Historical accuracy

+Overall this film is highly fictionalised.

 Historical references

 The film is a work of historical fiction, inspired by a painting and the evidence that Dido was brought up at Kenwood House.
 The relative lack of details about Dido Elizabeth Belle allowed screenwriter Misan Sagay considerable artistic licence in framing the young woman's story, within the broader historical context of the slave economy and the abolition movement.

 The only other direct historical reference made about Belle, other than the painting and American loyalist Thomas Hutchinson's personal diary, appear in Elements of Moral Science, a 1790 work by the Scottish professor of moral philosophy James Beattie, who met Belle and in the book states she recited poetry with "a degree of elegance" equal to any English child of her age, arguing against the then prevailing theory that "negroes are naturally and utterly incapable of distinct articulation".

 William Murray, 1st Earl of Mansfield, who was Lord Chief Justice of England from 1756 to 1788, presided over two important cases, Somerset v Stewart in 1772 and the Zong insurance claims case in 1783, which helped lay the groundwork for Britain's Slave Trade Act 1807.
-In the film his concluding line at the end of the Zong case - "the state of slavery (is) so odious that nothing can be suffered to support it" - was historically actually quoted by him in the Somerset v Stewart case eleven years before.
+In the film his concluding line at the end of the Zong case – "the state of slavery (is) so odious that nothing can be suffered to support it" – was historically actually quoted by him in the Somerset v Stewart case eleven years before.
 As in the film, he was the great-uncle of Dido Elizabeth Belle and Lady Elizabeth Murray.

-At the suggestion of the producers, HarperCollins published a companion book, Belle - The Slave Daughter and the Lord Chief Justice (2014), by biographer Paula Byrne, recounting the lives of the film's principal characters.
+At the suggestion of the producers, HarperCollins published a companion book, Belle – The Slave Daughter and the Lord Chief Justice (2014), by biographer Paula Byrne, recounting the lives of the film's principal characters.